 Wet Fly Fishing

 Fish aren't always feeding at the top of the water column, so we have to present our flies accordingly.
-In wet fly fishing, the angler uses a slightly heavier fly that sinks into the water, or uses a small weight like a split shot or putty to pull the fly down.
-In wet fly fishing, the angler attempts to let the fly drift along with the current below the surface of the water.
+In wet fly fishing, the angler uses a slightly heavier bead-head flies and ‘jigs' that sink into the water, or by attaching split shot to their leader above an unweighted nymph fly.
+This type of fly fishing can be very productive, as trout consume some 90% of their food under the water’s surface.

 Streamer Fly Fishing